-Julie Berg is an Associate Professor at the Centre of Criminology, and a Research Fellow in the Global Risk Governance Programme.
-She is currently involved in the programme ‘African Security Governance: Harnessing the Capacities of Security Nodes’.
+Julie Berg is a member of the Scottish Centre for Crime and Justice Research, and a lecturer in the School of Social and Political Studies, University of Glasgow.
+She is also a Research Fellow in the Global Risk Governance Programme.
+She is currently involved in the programme ‘African Security Governance: Harnessing the Capacities of Security Nodes.

 Julie’s research focuses primarily on innovations in security governance (in Africa), collaborative policing and policing networks, as well as issues of legitimacy, accountability and democratic security governance for the public good.